Kids Like Us

 Nick's body was pale.
 She could see translucent veins in the harsh lighting, and his eyes were wide open.
 Olivia was still screaming.
 Nick didn't flinch.
 He was already dead.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, altwritesWrite a Review